sinterwong/pyonnx-example/README.md

 ## Run demo

-The demo is named in the format main_xxx_.py, You can run the code with the following example.
+All demos is named in the format main_xxx_.py, You can run demo in the following ways.

 ```
 python main_pose_.py --det_model_path weights/yolov5s.onnx \